ramonaoana/Proiect_Grafica_Computerizata/README.md

 ## Project Structure
 The project structure is as follows:
 1. index.html: The main HTML file that includes the necessary scripts and provides a container for the 3D scene.
-2. src/: The directory that contains the JavaScript code for the project.
-3. app.js: The main JavaScript file that initializes the scene, sets up the camera, renderer, lighting, and loads the 3D model and textures. and the other files.
+2. app.js: The main JavaScript file that initializes the scene, sets up the camera, renderer, lighting, and loads the 3D model and textures. and the other files.
+3. style.css
++ resources

 ## Features
 The project includes the following features: